Bhargav-Das/Docker/Networking.md

 }
 ```

-**Explanation:**
+### Explanation

+- Subnet: `172.17.0.0/16`
+- Gateway: `172.17.0.1`
+- IPAM: IP Address Management

-The default bridge network uses subnet `172.17.0.0/16`.
-All containers attached here get IPs from this range.
-Communication happens via the gateway `172.17.0.1`.
+All containers attached to this network receive IPs from this range.

 ---